cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 #### Port & channel setup

-The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port.
+The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialized) to bind to the appropriate port and create an escrow address (owned by the module).

 ```typescript
 function setup() {